jpshackelford/jpshackelford-blog/README.md

 # jpshackelford.info blog site

 This blog is built with love and WASM.
-We use [Bartholomew](https://github.com/fermyon/bartholomew) for the blog engine and [Spin](https://spin.fermyon.dev) as the supporting framework.
+We use [Bartholomew](https://github.com/fermyon/bartholomew) for the blog engine and [Spin](https://spin.fermyon.dev) for the supporting serverless framework and local app server.

 This example has diverged from the [base template](https://github.com/fermyon/bartholomew-site-template) somewhat in that we use
 [Pico.css](https://picocss.com) instead of [bootstrap](https://getbootstrap.com).